phunware/maas-core-ios-sdk/README.md

 The following frameworks are optional:
 ````
 CoreLocation.framework
+UIKit.framework
 ````
 **NOTE**: CoreLocation is used for comprehensive analytics.
 Apple mandates that your app have a good reason for enabling location services.
 Apple will deny your app if location is not a core feature for your app.

 After specifying the frameworks, you will need to add a linker flag to your build target.

-Alternatively, you can install MaaSCore using CocoaPods:
+Alternatively, you can install PWCore using CocoaPods:
 ````
 // Add this to your Podfile:
 pod PWCore